egblanco/inter-ai-ctive/README.md

 - ### Integrations
   🤖 Opean AI:

-    - Integration with Openai `gpt-4-turbo` models for message chat with questions and answers..
+    - Integration with Openai `gpt-4-turbo` models for message chat with questions and answers.

-    - Integration with Openai `gpt-4-turbo` models for message chat with questions and answers..
+    - Integration with Openai `gpt-4-vision-preview` models to analyze and describe uploaded images..